VishwapriyaVelumula/Convert-Celsius-to-Fahrenheit/README.md

 F = (C * 9/5) + 32 <br>
 and for F to C is vise versa...
 C = (F - 32) * 5/9
 <br>
 Here C refers to Celsius and F refers to Fahrenheit!
+<br> by this we convert.